stocker88/nextjswebsite/_posts/attribution_profit_drivers.md

 &nbsp;

-StocksToBuyNow performance attribution allows you to understand what are your skills.
+Our in-app performance attribution allows you to understand what are your skills.

 &nbsp;